California reaches deal to fund school reopening for youngest children

-LOS ANGELES (Reuters) - California’s governor said on Monday he and Democratic lawmakers had reached a deal to fund the reopening of schools for the state’s youngest students, up to second grade, as the number of new COVID-19 cases drop to their lowest this year.
+LOS ANGELES (Reuters) - California’s governor said on Monday he and Democratic lawmakers had reached a deal to fund the reopening of schools for students up to second grade, as the numbers of new COVID-19 cases in the state and country drop to their lowest this year.

-A Reuters tally shows that COVID-19 infections are decreasing in the United States, with 68,240 new infections reported on average each day, or 27 percent of the peak daily average reported on Jan.
+A Reuters tally shows that COVID-19 infections are decreasing in the United States, with 68,240 new infections reported on average each day, or 27% of the peak daily average reported on Jan.
 7. The United States has recorded 28,681,793 infections and 513,721 coronavirus-related deaths since the pandemic began.

 “You can’t reopen your economy unless you get your schools reopened for in-person instruction,” Governor Gavin Newsom, said at a Monday afternoon news briefing announcing the agreement with Democratic leaders in the state legislature.